Skip to main content

 Start with ‘Who’ not ‘Why’

 Surely your over-arching goal is to build a successful commercial enterprise?
-Well, I don’t think you can do this starting with ‘Why’.
+I don’t think you can start this by asking ‘Why’.
 Contrast Simon Sinek’s view of strategy with that of Jim Collins – another great author and motivational speaker.
 His Hedgehog Concept is something I often refer to with clients.
-He believes that a successful strategy is formed from overlapping 1) What you are deeply passionate about (your ‘Why’) with 2) what you can be best at in the world and 3) what best drives your economic engine.
-It’s this third point that’s missing from Simon Sinek’s Golden Circle viewpoint.
-The commercial imperative that should drive every business.
+He believes that a successful strategy is formed by overlapping

 The Hedgehog Concept - Jim Collins